Student BYOD Wi-Fi Security Solutions

 Beyond these benefits, certificates increase network visibility drastically by providing more information on each connected device.
 A username and password can be used by anyone, but a certificate is tied to a specific device or user.
 They also contain significantly richer context in their templates, so administrators have more information at their disposal.

-Complete Certificate Lifecycle Management
+Implementing Complete Certificate Lifecycle Management

 If you don’t have the right tools, managing your users’ certificates can be a bit of a hassle.
 Both students and teachers in your school will come and go, requiring you to frequently issue and revoke certificates.
 Some staff may be promoted and require a change to the level of authorization afforded to them by their certificates.

-Efficient Onboarding Technology
+Utilizing Efficient Onboarding Technology

 One of the biggest challenges with digital certificates is last-mile distribution.
 Getting them onto each BYOD, with all the differences in operating systems, can initially seem like a headache.

 This is why efficient onboarding technology is crucial.
 JoinNow MultiOS is a downloadable and dissolvable client designed for this express purpose.
 Once it is installed and run, the end-user can self-configure their own devices in just several clicks.
-It streamlines and simplifies the configuration process for students, their parents, and school faculty.
+It simplifies the configuration process for students, their parents, and school faculty.
 As a result, your IT team has more time to focus on other issues.

-It follows a few simple steps:
+JoinNow MultiOS follows a few simple steps:

 1. The user navigates to your established onboarding page.